Henry VIII: Succession

 Upon Henry's death, he was succeeded by his only surviving son, Edward VI.
 Since Edward was then only nine years old, he could not rule directly.
 Instead, Henry's will designated 16 executors to serve on a regency council until Edward reached 18.
 The executors chose Edward Seymour, 1st Earl of Hertford, elder brother to Jane Seymour (Edward's mother), to be Lord Protector of the Realm.
-Under provisions of the will, were Edward to die childless, the throne was to pass to Mary, Henry VIII's daughter by Catherine of Aragon, and her heirs.
+Under provisions of the will, if Edward died childless, the throne was to pass to Mary, Henry VIII's daughter by Catherine of Aragon, and her heirs.

 If Mary's issue failed, the crown was to go to Elizabeth, Henry's daughter by Anne Boleyn, and her heirs.
 Finally, if Elizabeth's line became extinct, the crown was to be inherited by the descendants of Henry VIII's deceased younger sister, Mary, the Greys.

 The descendants of Henry's sister Margaret Tudor – the Stuarts, rulers of Scotland – were thereby excluded from the succession.

-This provision ultimately failed when James VI of Scotland became King of England in 1603.
+This provision ultimately failed when James VI of Scotland, Margaret's great-grandson, became king of England and Ireland in 1603.

 Edward VI himself would disregard the will and name Jane Grey his successor.

 Public image

 Henry cultivated the image of a Renaissance man, and his court was a centre of scholarly and artistic innovation and glamorous excess, epitomised by the Field of the Cloth of Gold.
 He scouted the country for choirboys, taking some directly from Wolsey's choir, and introduced Renaissance music into court.
-Musicians included Benedict de Opitiis, Richard Sampson, Ambrose Lupo, and Venetian organist Dionisio Memo, and Henry himself kept a considerable collection of instruments.
+Musicians included Benedict de Opitiis, Richard Sampson, Ambrose Lupo, and Venetian organist Dionisio Memo, and Henry himself played and kept a considerable collection of flute instruments including recorders.
 He was skilled on the lute and played the organ, and was a talented player of the virginals.
 He could also sightread music and sing well.
-He was an accomplished musician, author, and poet; his best-known piece of music is "Pastime with Good Company" ("The Kynges Ballade"), and he is reputed to have written "Greensleeves" but probably did not.
+He was an accomplished musician, author, and poet; his best-known work is "Pastime with Good Company" ("The Kynges Ballade").
+It is also frequently said that Henry wrote the sixteenth-century English folk song "Greensleeves".
+However, it is certain he did not, as "Greensleeves" is based on an Italian style of composition that did not reach England until after Henry's death.

-Henry was an avid gambler and dice player, and excelled at sports, especially jousting, hunting, and real tennis.
+Henry was an avid gambler and dice player, and excelled at sports, especially jousting, hunting and real tennis.
 He was also known for his strong defence of conventional Christian piety.
 He was involved in the construction and improvement of several significant buildings, including Nonsuch Palace, King's College Chapel, Cambridge, and Westminster Abbey in London.
-Many of the existing buildings which he improved were properties confiscated from Wolsey, such as Christ Church, Oxford, Hampton Court Palace, the Palace of Whitehall, and Trinity College, Cambridge.
+Many of the existing buildings which he improved were properties confiscated from Wolsey, such as Christ Church, Oxford, Hampton Court Palace, the Palace of Whitehall and Trinity College, Cambridge.